 Videos on trauma-informed care and neuroplasticity

-- Keynote Presentations that I can at conferences or in your support groups.
+- Keynote Presentations that I can offer at conferences or in your support groups.

 - eBooks written to share what I discovered that helped me to come out of isolation